Welcome to the First Grade Online Learning Page!

-Now that our school year has ended, we have updated this website to act as a summertime resource page for parents, family members, and kids.
-We hope that you find this information helpful.
-We also hope that you enjoy your summer break with your kiddos!
-After all, summer break is the time for learning through playing, creating, exploring, inventing, and adventuring.
+Now that the 2020/2021 school year has begun, we have updated this website to act as a resource page for parents, family members, and kids to use.
+In our hybrid learning model, the information on this page can be used during at-home learning days.
+But more importantly, kids' at-home learning should be focused on playing, creating, exploring, inventing, and adventuring.
 Curiosity and imagination should lead the way!

 With Much Love,